-b.
-North America Property Insurance Series 2017 Account A-3 (a segregated account within Versutus Limited)
+c.
+North America Property Insurance Series 2019 Account A-3 (a segregated account within Versutus Limited)

-During 2017, the Syndicate entered into a new reinsurance arrangement, effective 1 January 2017, with a segregated account of Versutus, a Bermuda-domiciled special purpose reinsurer with which the Brit Group has an established relationship.
-During the 2018 year, the Syndicate ceded reinsurance premiums to Versutus amounting to US\$8.9m (2017: US\$6.1m).
-As at 31 December 2018 reinsurance reserves in respect of Versutus amounted to US\$8.0m (2017: US\$7.1m).
-Collateral available for immediate drawdown in the event of a default includes collateral for Versutus of up to US\$21.3m (2017: US\$22.1m).
+During 2017, the Syndicate entered into a reinsurance arrangement, effective 1 January 2017, with a segregated account of Versutus, a Bermuda-domiciled special purpose reinsurer with which the Brit Group has an established relationship.
+During the 2019 year, the Syndicate ceded reinsurance premiums to Versutus amounting to d.
+Syndicate 2988 e.
+Camargue Underwriting Managers Proprietary Limited

+US\$7.3m (2018: US\$8.9m).
+As at 31 December 2019 reinsurance reserves in respect of Versutus amounted to US\$3.5m (2018: US\$8.0m).
+Collateral available for immediate drawdown in the event of a default includes collateral for Versutus of up to US\$14.6m (2018: US\$21.3m).